Devadharshini-Nagarajan/Credit-Card/README.md

 Ceedit Card

 ## Description
-Credit Card Animation Page where user can input their credit card details like Card Number, Card Name and Expiry Details.
+Credit Card Animation Page where user can input their credit card details like Card Number, Card Name and Expiry Details with number formatting, validation, and automatic card-type detection.

 ## Getting Started